Scout Trail Monitor

 - Use this Scout Sensor and the Scout Scout Cam-Box for a complete wireless camera triggering solution.

-The Scout System can be used to with our Scout Camera Box to provide a wireless interface to your camera.
+The Scout Beam Sensor can be used to with our Scout Camera Box or Scout Flash for a complete wireless camera trapping system

 Connecting Scout to your camera